aksaeri/eaarc/pages/about.md

 # About EAARC

-The Effective Altruism Australia Research Collaboration (EAARC) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working in EA cause areas.
+The Effective Altruism Australia Research Collaboration (EAARC) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working on significiant societal issues.

 Michael Noetel, Alexander Saeri and Peter Slattery are academic researchers who met at EAGx Sydney in 2017 and founded EAARC in 2019.

-Members of the Collaboration include advisors, subject matter experts for each research project; team leaders, for experienced researchers who lead or manage our research projects; and members, for students and junior researchers who want to learn research skills and contribute to project execution.
+Members of the Collaboration include advisors, subject matter experts for each research project; team leaders, experienced researchers who lead or manage our research projects; and members, students and junior researchers who want to learn research skills and contribute to project execution.

 Refer to this frequently updated document for more information: